Gustavo Ramos (artist)

 Gustavo Ramos (born 1993) is a Brazilian-American fine artist and oil painter.
 He initially gained recognition for painting a series of realistic portraits that went on to receive national and international awards.
 In 2020, he was a featured artist at the Springville Museum of Art, where one of his paintings was acquired for the museum's permanent collection.
 In 2022, he was selected as a winner of Royal Talens' The Year of Rembrandt Award, when his work was displayed in the Rijksmuseum.
+Ramos' notable portrait commissions include Puerto Rican independence leader Pedro Albizu Campos for the Harvard Club of New York City and Irish novelist James Joyce for The Atlantic.

 Early life and education

 Gustavo Ramos was born in 1993 in the country of Brazil.
 At the age of 15, he moved to Phoenix, Arizona.
 Not being fluent in the English language, he turned his attention to facial expressions and bodily gestures which precipitated his interest in portrait drawing and painting.
 He went on to study oil painting at Southern Virginia University where he earned his bachelor's degree in 2017.
 In that same year, he was the recipient of the John F. and Anna Lee Stacey Foundation Fine Art Award.
 He later attended the Florence Academy of Art.